thomasgohard/git-cheat-sheet/README.md

 	git rm {file-you-deleted}

 These commands is part of what's called *staging for commit*.
-They will get `git` which files it needs to update with your changes.
+They will tell `git` which files it needs to update with your changes.
 For each file you added or modified, use `git add`; for each file you deleted, use 'git rm`.

 ## Tell git to record the cool things you did